Greek tortoise: Subspecies

-The recognition and delimitation of these subspecies are challenging due to overlapping morphological traits such as body size, shell shape, color patterns, and the degree of curvature at the carapace edges.
+The recognition and delimitation of these subspecies are challenging due to overlapping morphological traits such as body size, shell shape, colour patterns, and the degree of curvature at the carapace edges.
 Some populations formerly assigned to T. graeca have since been reassigned to different species or genera.

 Genetic diversity within T. graeca is further demonstrated by interbreeding between geographically distinct populations, resulting in variable offspring.
 For this reason, geographical origin is often considered the most reliable method of identification.

-Among the most distinctive subspecies is the Tunisian tortoise (T. g. nabeulensis), noted for its bright coloration and small size.
+Among the most distinctive subspecies is the Tunisian tortoise (T. g. nabeulensis), noted for its bright colouration and small size.
 However, it is also one of the most sensitive, poorly suited for outdoor enclosures in temperate climates, and incapable of prolonged hibernation.

-Populations from northeastern Turkey are notably robust.
-Some of the largest individuals, weighing up to 7 kg (15 lb).
+Populations from northeastern Turkey are notably robust, and include some of the largest individuals, weighing up to 7 kg (15 lb).